Laboratory Thermometer: Diagram, Range, and Functions Explained

 A separate thermometer is needed because clinical thermometers are designed for human body temperature ranges, while lab thermometers handle a much wider range for scientific use.

-What is the Difference Between Laboratory and Clinical Thermometer?
+What is the Difference Between A Laboratory and A Clinical Thermometer?

 The table and figure below outline the differences between laboratory and clinical thermometers in detail.